 What Does the LSAT Consist Of?

 The test consists of five 35-minute multiple choice sections, four of which are used to determine the test taker’s score ranging from 120-180.
-Starting with the June 2019 LSAT, A 35-minute unscored writing section will be administered separately from the main sections.
+A 35-minute unscored writing section will be administered separately from the main sections.

 There are three multiple-choice question types featured on the LSAT:

 - Reading comprehension questions measure the ability to read, with understanding and insight, examples of lengthy and complex materials similar to those commonly encountered in law school.

 - Analytical reasoning questions measure the ability to understand a structure of relationships and to draw logical conclusions about that structure.

 - Logical reasoning questions assess the ability to analyze, critically evaluate, and complete arguments as they occur in ordinary language.